 Lizemores is a very small town located in the state of West Virginia.
 With a population of 1,883 people and just one neighborhood, Lizemores is the 113th largest community in West Virginia.

-Lizemores is a blue-collar town, with 37.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lizemores, you'll notice that it is more blue-collar than most other communities in America.
+37.48% of Lizemores’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lizemores is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lizemores who work in healthcare (12.44%), office and administrative support (10.78%), and healthcare suport services (9.95%).

-A relatively large number of people in Lizemores telecommute to their jobs.
-Overall, about 9.20% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.20% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lizemores is worth considering.